pyllyukko/user.js/README.md

 * [Captive portals](https://en.wikipedia.org/wiki/Captive_portal) might not let OCSP requests through before authentication, so setting ```security.OCSP.require == false``` might be required before internet access is granted
 * [DNT](https://en.wikipedia.org/wiki/Do_Not_Track) is not set, so you need to enable it manually if you want (see the discussion in [issue #11](https://github.com/pyllyukko/user.js/issues/11))
 * The ```network.http.referer.spoofSource``` and ```network.http.sendRefererHeader``` settings seems to break the visualization of the 3rd party sites on the [Lightbeam][13] extension
+* You can not view or inspect cookies when in private browsing (see https://bugzil.la/823941)

 The [web console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) is your friend, **when** websites start to break.